-Cold climate with dry winter occurs mainlyover North eastern Asia.
-The development of pronounced winter anticyclone and its weakening in summer sets in monsoon like reversal of wind in this region.
+- Cold climate with dry winter occurs mainly over North eastern Asia. - The development of pronounced winter anticyclone and its weakening in summer sets in monsoon like reversal of wind in this region. - Precipitation occurs in summer. - The annual precipitation is low from 12-15 cm.